What is the Eviction Process for non paying tenants?

 What is the San Antonio Eviction Process?

 The eviction process is an official procedure that will consist of going to the court or potentially to a higher court.
-The next paragraph will offer a brief description of this procedure, however evictions can be complicated.
-To completely understand the eviction procedure it is important to very carefully review this whole page and verify it with an attorney and or the Texas property code.
+The next paragraph will offer a brief description of this procedure, however, evictions can be complicated.
+To completely understand the eviction procedure it is important to very carefully review this whole page and verify it with an authorized agent by the Texas property code.